Stocks bounce back after bearish week

 Business

-It must be noticed that the PSX remained under severe pressure during the last week
+PSX remained under severe pressure during last week due to year-end profit taking

+As time passed by, the trade gained momentum and KSE-100 index surpassed 114,000 mark after gaining 4,500 points.
+It was a day full of economic gains and the stocks eventually closed at 11,392 points courtesy 4,411 points.

-It must be noticed that the PSX remained under severe pressure during the last week ended on December 20, 2024 due to increased selling mainly by mutual funds and year-end profit taking by institutions.
+The PSX remained under severe pressure during the last week ending on Dec 20 due to increased selling mainly by mutual funds and year-end profit taking by institutions.

 Meanwhile, the BRIndex100 decreased by 375.87 points during last week to close at 11,726.51 points with average daily turnover of 994.642 million shares.

-On the other hand, the foreign investors also remained on the selling side and withdrew $11.583 million from the local equity market as total market capitalization declined by Rs 629 billion during last to hover at Rs 13.958 trillion.
+On the other hand, the foreign investors also remained on the selling side and withdrew $11.583 million from the local equity market as total market capitalization declined by Rs629 billion during last week to hover at Rs13.958 trillion.